sosa-baya/my-academic-page/content/publication/JMPS-Viscoelasticity/index.md

 publication_short: ""
 url_source: ""
 url_video: ""
-publication: Journal of the Mechanics and Physics of Solids, To Appear
+publication: Journal of the Mechanics and Physics of Solids, {\emph To Appear}
 featured: false
 date: 2023-09-28T00:00:00.000Z
 url_slides: ""